pkratz22/blog/docs/_posts/2021-09-11-welcome-to-jekyll.markdown

 - The content created will still be a nicely formatted PDF from LaTeX, which gives the creator more control over every aspect of the document and provides consistent and crisp results.
 - It is very simple to add or remove parts to the resume, just add or remove content from the YAML file without having to adjust the LaTeX each time.

+Here is the class file.
+There is not too much to note, but here are the key features:
+- Required packages
+- Defined paper dimensions - used standard letterpaper with 1 inch margins since I am based in the US
+- Defined formatting for name and contact information
+- Defined formatting for education fields
+- Defined formatting for skills section
+- Defined formatting of section titles

 ```
 \NeedsTeXFormat{LaTeX2e}
 \ProvidesClass{cv-class}[2021/09/07 My custom CV class]